 - 1/4 cup Minced Dill Pickles (or Pickle Relish)

 Combine the first five ingredients.

 Stir in the remaining ingredients except for bacon.

 - Stir in minced dill pickles or black olives.

 What variations do you like in potato salad?

-This potato salad is ideal for a gluten-free diet (no wheat, barley or rye), a dairy-free diet or a paleo diet.
+This gluten-free potato salad is also ideal for a dairy-free diet or a paleo diet.
 It is also casein-free, lactose-free and nut-free.

 – Simply Sugar & Gluten-Free’s Slightly Indulgent Tuesday

 – Gluten-Free Homemaker’s Gluten-Free Wednesdays

 – Miz Helen’s Country Cottage Full Plate Thursday